On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: An application to fPCA

 To keep our presentation focused, we have employed the sample mean $\bar{Y}$ as an estimator of the mean function of the process.
 For the scenario we study below, of densely sampled trajectories, $\bar{Y}$ suffices.
 One may also use a smooth estimator, but then an appropriate equivalent of Proposition~\ref{p:average} will be needed and it is deferred to future work.

-We shall discuss in detail the usage of the scree plot method based on the sample covariance matrix $\Sigma_n$ for estimating: (i) the location of jumps in the spectrum of the covariance operator $\mathcal{K}$; (ii) the number of sample eigenvalues and eigenvectors that are accurate estimates of their population counterparts.
+We shall discuss in detail the usage of the scree plot method based on the sample covariance matrix $\Sigma_n$ for estimating: (i) the location of jumps in the spectrum of the covariance operator $\mathcal {K}$; (ii) the number of sample eigenvalues and eigenvectors that are accurate estimates of their population counterparts.
 The diagram below illustrates the connections needed for this analysis.

-First, recall that we assumed (Assumption E) that the spectrum of the covariance {\it operator} $\mathcal{K}$ has polynomial decay, and that in Sections~\ref{sec:detectable:fpca} and~\ref{sec:eigen:fpca} we addressed in detail (i) and (ii) for covariance {\it matrices} whose spectra have polynomial decay such that the largest eigenvalue and the effective rank are both finite.
-In order to employ these results here we need to identify a matrix that can be formed from $\mathcal{K}$ by evaluating it at a discrete set of points and whose spectrum has essentially the same properties as that of $\mathcal{K}$.
-For us, this matrix is ${\bf K}$ defined above: without scaling it by $m$ their respective spectra cannot be close, as they are not of the same order.
-We show this in Proposition~\ref{p:approx} below and, moreover, we show that the eigenvectors of $\bK$ are close to the vectors formed by evaluating the eigenfunctions of $\mathcal{K}$ at the time points $(t_1, \ldots, t_m)$.
-Assumptions B-D above are crucial for establishing these connections.
-To account for error terms in model~(\ref{data}), we will consider a slight modification of ${\bf K}$, namely $\Sigma$ defined above in~(\ref{sigmafunc}), which has features similar to ${\bf K}$.
-We therefore expect that the scree plot method applied to $\Sigma_n$ will lead to consistent estimates of (i) and (ii) above, and we show that this is indeed the case in Sections~\ref{sec:fpca:detectable} and~\ref{sec:fpca:eigen}.
+First, recall that we assumed (Assumption \ref{asE}) that the spectrum of the covariance \textit{operator} $\mathcal{K}$ has polynomial decay, and that in Sections~\ref{sec:detectable:fpca} and \ref{sec:eigen:fpca} we addressed in detail (i) and (ii) for covariance \textit{matrices} whose spectra have polynomial decay such that the largest eigenvalue and the effective rank are both finite.
+In order to employ these results here, we need to identify a matrix that can be formed from $\mathcal{K}$ by evaluating it at a discrete set of points and whose spectrum has essentially the same properties as that of $\mathcal{K}$.
+For us, this matrix is $\mathbf{K}$ defined above: without scaling it by $m$ their respective spectra cannot be close, as they are not of the same order.
+We show this in Proposition~\ref {p:approx} below and, moreover, we show that the eigenvectors of $\bK$ are close to the vectors formed by evaluating the eigenfunctions of $\mathcal{K}$ at the time points $(t_1, \ldots, t_m)$.
+Assumptions \ref{asB}--\ref{asD} above are crucial for establishing these connections.
+To account for error terms in model (\ref{data}), we will consider a slight modification of $\mathbf{K}$, namely $\Sigma$ defined above in (\ref{sigmafunc}), which has features similar to $\mathbf{K}$.
+We therefore expect that the scree plot method applied to $\Sigma_n$ will lead to consistent estimates of (i) and (ii) above, and we show that this is indeed the case in Sections~\ref{sec:fpca:detectable} and \ref{sec:fpca:eigen}.